 We move and live in groups all our lives and groups are very supportive of mentalization.
 The following learning objectives should be achieved in this module: The participants know the most important basics of group theory.
 They know what a group is and which dynamics it can be charaterised by, or which factors are connected to group dynamics.
 The participants know the special importance of groups in pedagogy.
 The participants learn about the general context.
 This is refined in an attempt to adapt the tripartite communication system from psychotherapy to pedagogy according to Fonagy et al. (2017).
 Finally, the participants learn to transfer important principles of mentalizing work with groups to pedagogical groups.

 learning materials (english and dutch)

-In Module 4 Mentalizing Pedagogical stance, pedagogical basics of a mentalizing stance are presented and linked to results of psychotherapy research.
-These show that the working relationship between professionals, e.g. teachers/educators and learners plays a central role in the success of educational, guidance and upbringing tasks.
-Core aspects such as empathic interest and a non-knowing attitude are elaborated as well as characteristics of a mentalizing attitude (e.g. support in attention and affect regulation).
+In Module 4 pedagogical basics of a mentalizing stance are presented and linked to results of psychotherapy research.
+These show that the working relationship between professionals, e.g. teachers/educators and learners plays a central role in the success of educational, social work and early years developmental tasks.
+Core aspects such as empathic interest and a not-knowing stance are elaborated as well as characteristics of a mentalizing attitude (e.g. support in attention and affect regulation).

 learning materials (english and dutch)

 After the theoretical basics and the mentalizing pedagogical stance have been presented, examples from practice for practice are to be worked out.
 Participants of the mentalizing training devised, collected, discussed and structured practical examples in small groups (see Toolbox - Mentalizing in Practice).
 The results were then tested in practice and revised in a multiplier training.

 Mentalizing needs to be practised....Kirsch, Brockmann & Taubner 2016, S. 86

 Toolbox - Mentalizing in practice (english and dutch)